We offer frequent free ethics teacher training sessions, both in person and online

 For your new teacher training, you can choose between:

-- face-to-face courses: two full-day sessions and five prerequisite e-learning (total time 17-18 hours) or
+• face-to-face courses: two full day trainer-led sessions and five prerequisite e-learning (total time 17-18 hours) or

-- online courses: four live trainer-led Zoom sessions, with additional self-paced e-learning and forum between sessions, plus four prerequisite e-learning (total time 17-18 hours).
+• online courses: four 2.5 hour trainer-led Zoom sessions, with additional self-paced e-learning and forum between sessions, plus four prerequisite e-learning (total time 17-18 hours).

 The next face-to-face courses are:

-Online trainees must commit to attend all Zoom sessions, usually at the same time every week for a period of four consecutive weeks (though timetables vary – details and dates are listed below).
-All sessions are interactive and are run ‘live’ in person by a Primary Ethics trainer.
-You will need to be able to participate fully with your screen on.
-Each of the four sessions is two-and-a-half hours.
-Trainees must also complete some self-paced e-learning and contribute to an online forum between sessions (these two activities combined take approximately one hour per session).
+Online trainees must commit to attend all Zoom sessions for that group, usually at the same times every week for two or four consecutive weeks (details and dates are listed below).
+All Zoom sessions are interactive and are run ‘live’ by a Primary Ethics trainer.
+You will need to participate fully with your camera on.
+Trainees must also complete some self-paced e-learning and contribute to an online forum between Zoom sessions (these two activities combined take approximately one hour per session).

 The next online courses are: